 - Publish and establish guidelines for sharing customer data with vendors, carriers, and partnerships. - Contacts: Prepare a listing of carriers including contact information and the type of assistance provided and maintain the inventory as part of your disaster plan. - CAT education: Work with carriers to educate agents of claims process and procedures within their organization, especially special disaster claims reporting procedures.
 Agencies should make themselves familiar with the CAT claims process and procedures for each of their carriers. - Claims and adjuster process: Work with your carriers to understand their standardized process for transmission of claims reports from the adjuster in the field to the examiner in the carrier's office during a CAT.
-This is meant to help to expedite the settlement with the customer. - Emergency Payment: If possible the carrier should provide emergency draft authority to agency or provide ATM cards for the agency to distribute or for the adjuster to have available as needed. - Claims Reporting: Have up-to-date claims information (searchable by client name) available online, and it should contain adjuster name, contact info, and status of the claim.
-Stress test claims system for extreme volume prior to the impact of an event. - Materials and Labor: Ensure you are aware of resources available in your area, and through vendors in general.
+This will help to expedite the settlement with the customer. - Emergency Payment: If possible the carrier should provide emergency draft authority to agency or provide ATM cards for the agency to distribute or for the adjuster to have available as needed. - Claims Reporting: Have up-to-date claims information (searchable by client name) available online, and it should contain adjuster name, contact info, and status of the claim.
+Discuss with staff how best to handle the influx of claims that can be expected during a disaster.
+Discuss ways to reallocate staff to a temporary claims handling role if needed.
+Work with your carrier partners to leverage any processes they will have available for First Notice of Loss. - Materials and Labor: Ensure you are aware of resources available in your area, and through vendors in general.